SAREC-Lab/sUAS-UseCases/README.md

 # Hazard Identification and Mitigation for Human-Drone Interactions

 The following hazards have been derived from a systematic study of publications reporting safety analyses techniques applied to the domain of small Unmanned Aerial Vehicles.
 They are supported by a [glossary of terms](glossary.md).
+We are currently [eliciting feedback](feedback.md) on this hazard trees.

 ### Hazard Types